 Important update on study permit requirements for international graduate students

-As part of your study permit application, you may need a Provincial Attestation Letter (PAL) issued by the Ontario government.
+If you are submitting a study permit application prior to January 1, 2026, you may need a PAL issued by the Ontario government.
 The university will issue your PAL after you accept your offer of admission.
 Once you accept your offer of admission you will receive an email notification when your PAL is available for download through your GradApp status page.
 Rotman School of Management applicants will download through the Applicant Community.

 If your program requires an admission deposit, we strongly recommend paying it as soon as possible to avoid delays.